themimixcompany/nebula/README.md

 <a name="overview">Overview</a>
 -------------------------------

-Nebula is system of software deployment simplifies the packaging and distribution of cross-platform applications built with NodeJS, HTML, and WebSockets.
+Nebula is a system of software deployment that simplifies the packaging and distribution of cross-platform applications built with Node.js, HTML, and WebSockets.
 Nebula is implemented with two components: the viewer, which provides the graphical interface, and the engine, which provides the backend services.

-The viewer is implemented using framework [Electron](https://electronjs.org/) with [Node.js](https://nodejs.org/en/) for the runtime and [Chromium](https://www.chromium.org/Home) for the rendering.
+The viewer is implemented using the frameworks [Electron](https://electronjs.org/) with [Node.js](https://nodejs.org/en/) for the runtime, and [Chromium](https://www.chromium.org/Home) for the rendering.
 The code that serves the HTML is done using [AngularJS](https://angularjs.org/).
 [Electron Packager](https://www.npmjs.com/package/electron-packager)